Introducing Gifu Prefecture's "Monet's Pond"!

 Highlights and Recommended Seasons for Visiting Monet's Pond

-The best time to visit Monet's Pond to experience its full beauty is during the fall when you can enjoy the magnificent view of the autumn leaves reflected in the pond.
+The best time to visit Monet's Pond to experience its full beauty is during the fall when you can enjoy the magnificent view of the autumn leaves reflecting off the pond's surface.

 This can be seen from 1:10 in the video.

-We also recommend going in early May when the greenery is fresh or in the winter when the snow has created a beautiful snowscape.
+We also recommend going in early May when the spring greenery is fresh or in the winter to see the beautiful snowscape.

 As the appearance will change considerably depending on the weather, we recommend avoiding rainy days and going at night.

-Traffic access to Monet's pond is about 35 minutes from Mino IC on the Tokai Hokuriku Expressway.
+Access to Monet's pond is about 35 minutes from the Mino IC on the Tokai Hokuriku Expressway.

 You can also go to Gifu Prefecture through a sightseeing bus tour around Monet's pond and other surrounding areas.

-We also recommend having the specialty eel or sweetfish (ayu cuisine) lunch at Seki City.
+We also recommend trying the specialty eel or sweetfish (ayu cuisine) lunch in Seki.

-When visiting Monet's pond, you can visit the Gifu Prefecture Hundred Year Park, Kasuga Shrine, Asakurayama Promenade, Kifune Shrine, Kaore Valley, Takaga Valley, Seki Kaji Densyokan, Koka Shrine Horado Enku Memorial Hall, Road Station “Rusten Hola Do,” and more.
+When visiting Monet's pond, you can visit the Gifu Prefecture Hundred Year Park, Kasuga Shrine, Asakurayama Promenade, Kifune Shrine, Kaore Valley, Takaga Valley, Seki Blacksmithing Tradition Museum, Koka Shrine, Horado Enku Memorial Hall, Roadside Station "Rusten Hola Do," and more.

-In Seki City, Gifu Prefecture, the Itadori Hydrangea Festival is held in early summer, so be sure to visit Flower Park Itatori when the hydrangeas are at their best.
+The Itadori Hydrangea Festival is held in early summer in Seki, so be sure to visit Flower Park Itatori when the hydrangeas are at their best.

 Summary of Monet's Pond

-This time, we introduced a 4K video of Monet's pond as beautiful as an impressionist painting.
+This time, we introduced a 4K video of Monet's Pond, a pond as beautiful as beautiful as an impressionist painting.

-Monet's Pond is perfect for those who want to enjoy the charming scenic beauty created by nature, as well as for photography lovers.
+Monet's Pond is perfect for those who want to enjoy the charming scenic beauty of nature, as well as photography lovers.

-Book a hotel in Seki City and set out on a sightseeing trip to enjoy the best views.
+Book a hotel in Seki and set out on a sightseeing trip to enjoy the amazing views in the area.

-If you like the artistic scenery of Monet's pond, we recommend visiting Monet's garden in Kitagawa Village, Kochi Prefecture.
+If you like the artistic scenery of Monet's Pond, we recommend visiting Monet's Garden in Kitagawa, Kochi Prefecture.

-We recommend that you check the weather on the day of sightseeing so that you aren't disappointed because you weren't able to see it at its most beautiful.
+We recommend that you check the weather forecast on the day you plan your sightseeing trip so that you aren't disappointed because you weren't able to see it at its most beautiful.

 【Access】About 35 minutes from Tokai Hokuriku Expressway Mino IC